-Wells and Fogous are very different kinds of sites but they both draw people down into the dark and the mystery, into a state of interiority - a very different feeling to hilltops and wide-open spaces.
+Wells and Fogous are very different kinds of sites but they both draw people down into the dark and the mystery, into a state of interiority - giving them a very different feeling to those times when they are at hilltops and wide-open spaces.
 The ancients practiced a kind of consciousness engineering, creating sites that induced different states.
 But then, so too do modern builders of art galleries, churches or monumental buildings.

 The purpose of fogous, built in the iron age, often inside or close to iron age settlements, remains something of a mystery and it remains a jury-is-out question.
 But there are theories.
 Problem is, few remains have been found inside fogous to give clues.

 Springs and wells go right back, some as long as people have been here, serving not only as reliable fresh water sources but also providing something very healing, sacred and blessed in their waters.
 However, nowadays, when people bottle springwater or pipe it through plastic or metal pipes, it loses a lot of its vim and vigour quite quickly, since it is the manner of movement of water that creates much of the subtle energy in it.

 Springs and holy wells are not only good as water sources.
 There's something special about their waters and atmosphere, in their subtle negative-ionic energy-charges.
 They can be uplifting and therapeutic.
 All holy wells have their own character and feeling.
 Some are ancient, some medieval and some relatively modern.

 St Euny's Well, near Carn Euny ancient village